 Patterned backing: selection of ribber needles in blocks of alternate colors, or selecting ribber needles in between those selected on the main bed applies here as well.
 Yarn thickness and end product serve as guides as to whether the fabric serves one’s purpose or preference.

-In large areas of solid color on garment face if bleed through is noticeable, a pattern of 2 black rows alternating 2 white ones may need to be programmed, with color changes continuing as in pattern areas.
+In large areas of solid color on garment face, if bleed through is noticeable, a pattern of 2 black rows alternating 2 white ones may need to be programmed, with color changes continuing as in pattern areas.
 If the goal is simply to match density or drape, then continue in settings used for design area without color changing.
 Most punchcard double jacquard separations and “rules” apply to both standard and bulky machines.

-Having the waste yarn U style with opening on right with bind off beginning on that side, or finding a way to mark the first needle on the ribber in the sequence may make finding that needle position easier when the knit is off the machine.
+Having the waste yarn U style with an opening on right with the bind off beginning on that side, or finding a way to mark the first needle on the ribber in the sequence may make finding that needle position easier when the knit is off the machine.

 This illustration, also from a Brother manual, slightly edited, shows the sequence for how the yarn is threaded through the stitches in numbered sequence according to stitch configuration for the ribbed fabric